 The management of information is crucial to the proper functioning of any legal system.
 A good legal system relies on information about the world itself (such as evidence of who did what and when) as well as more purely legal information (such as deeds, licenses, court rulings, statutes, contracts, and so forth).
 Legal Informatics is concerned with the theory and practice of managing such information.

-This site contains materials for Lessons 5 and 6 of the course.
+This site contains materials for two lessons of the course.
 Click on the Lessons link at the top of this page to access these materials.
-Click on the Canvas link to access materials for the other sections of the course.
+The Epilog, Worksheets, and Corpus Legis links lead to resources relevant to these lessons.
 The Piazza link provides access to a forum for discussing the course with the instructors and other students.

 Comments and complaints to firstname.lastname@example.org.